JanWing1995/learngit/README.txt

- git learing
+ git
- git is good
+ git is good .
+	you know i am so lazy that  i use git to help me to manage project.